 • Total hall volume – 395666 Ft3

-• Considering 30 air changes perrequired & average natural wind velocity 565 Ft/min
+• Considering 30 air changes required & average natural wind velocity 565 Ft/min

-• Opening of 350 sq.ft have been designed at suitable locations to enhance the stack effect.
+• Opening of 350 sq.ft have been designed.

 The openings are oriented in a way to maintian the air velocity on the playing area at 0.2 m/s, which doesn’t affect the shuttle movement while playing.